tim-schilling/deps/final/0018-technical-governance-6x.rst

 * "Technical Team": A group of people who are delegated some responsibility by the Steering Council and DSF Board.
-The list of teams can be found at the `django/dsf-working-groups repo`_.
+The list of teams can be found at the `django/dsf-working-groups GitHub repository`_.

 * "`Security Team`_": a group of people who respond to security issues handled under `Django's security process